Breadfruit in Hawaii: enjoy some healthy Hawaiian ulu in your diet

 Grow your own breadfruit tree

-Breadfruit trees are easy to grow in Hawaii and once mature produce fantastic and abundant fruit that is both nutritious and tasty.
-Best grown in well drained soil with amendments, your breadfruit three will thrive in the right conditions in Hawaii.
+Breadfruit trees are easy to grow and carefree in Hawaii.
+Once established the trees grow relatively fast and once mature will produce fantastic and abundant fruit that is both nutritious and tasty to eat.
+Breadfruit trees are best grown in sunny, well drained soil with amendments, your breadfruit three will thrive in the right conditions in Hawaii.
 It takes between three to five years for the trees to be productive and bear fruit to harvest.
 Mature trees can grow a height between forty to eighty feet.

 Find out more about growing breadfruits here for more details and helpful information.

 A versatile fruit that can be made into sweet or savory dishes, breadfruit is easy and can be used for so many delicious dishes.
-Check out these fantastic and easy recipes to follow below.
+Check out these fantastic and easy recipes to follow and make on your own below.

 Here’s a simple Ulu preparation basics